CreativerseMC/CreativerseMC/README.md

 This is hosted using the Kovan testnet, you can get Kovan testnet ETH at https://faucets.chain.link/kovan

 ### Running your own Creativerse server
 You need to run a Bukkit/Spigot server.
-I recommend using [PaperMC](https://papermc.io/).
-Use a 1.18 version.
+I recommend using [PaperMC](https://papermc.io/)

 All you need are 4 plugins:
 - [Worldedit](https://dev.bukkit.org/projects/worldedit)